justin8/expense-tracker/README.md

 2. Copy `site_passwords.json.example` to `site_passwords.json` and fill in the usernames & passwords

-3. Run the script with `poetry run expense_tracker`
+3. Run the script with `poetry run expense-tracker`

 ## Notes